 Back and leg pain is one of the most common patient complaints and is also one of the most agonizing.
-This combination is very hard for a patient to deal with, since it really cuts down on their mobility and functionality.
+This combination is very difficult for any patient to deal with, since it really cuts down on their mobility and functionality.
 The processes which often source lower back pain are typically the same which might affect the nerves that control the movement and feeling in our legs.

 Pain that develops in the lumbar spine will often radiate downwards to the thighs, knees, calves, ankles or feet.
 These lower body radicular pain conditions are generally diagnosed as sciatica.
 However, it is crucial to remember that sciatica is merely a symptom itself, never a causative condition.